freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 fi
 ```

-Using the double square brackets this time, add ad `elif` condition that checks if the number variable is less than or equal to `30`.
+Using the double square brackets this time, add an `elif` condition that checks if the number variable is less than or equal to `30`.
 If it is, use your two variables again to print `The next number is, I:<number>`

 #### HINTS